BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Baudrillard, known for his cynical views, believed that objects have triumphed over subjects.
 He posited that just as money has become a universal medium that renders everything comparable and thus exchangeable, *the code* has made every sign integratable thus also exchangeable.
 It is not that subjects or objects stand no longer for something 'real' but that the referent, that does not exist, disappeared.
-For example, in the Renaissance people or object appear to stand for a real referent that does not exist, for instance, royalty, nobility, holiness, etc.
+For example, in the Renaissance people or objects appear to stand for a real referent that does not exist, for instance, royalty, nobility, holiness, etc.
 According to Baudrillard, instead of disimulating something, now signs dissimulate that there is nothing.

 >The transition from signs which dissimulate something to signs which dissimulate that there is nothing, marks the decisive turning point.